MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

      Modifying server properties is supported only for tabular mode and multidimensional mode servers.
 If you installed [!INCLUDE[ssGeminiShort](../includes/ssgeminishort-md.md)], always use the default values unless otherwise directed otherwise by Microsoft Support.

-## Configure properties by using XMLA
+## Configure by using XMLA

 Properties that cannot be set by using Properties in SSMS or in the msmdrsrv.ini file can be set by using the [XMLA Alter Element](../xmla/xml-elements-commands/alter-element-xmla.md) in an XMLA script in SSMS.

-## Configure properties in msmdsrv.ini
+## Configure in msmdsrv.ini

 For SSAS, some properties can only be set in the msmdrsrv.ini file.
 These properties do not apply to Azure Analysis Services or Power BI.
 If the property you want to set is not visible even after you show advanced properties, you might need to edit the msmdsrv.ini file directly.
 For a default installation, msmdsrv.ini can be found in the \Program Files\Microsoft SQL Server\MSAS13.MSSQLSERVER\OLAP\Config folder.

-1. Check the **DataDir** property in the General property page in Management Studio to verify the location of the Analysis Services program files, including the msmdsrv.ini file.
+1. Check the **DataDir** property in the General properties page in Management Studio to verify the location of the Analysis Services program files, including the msmdsrv.ini file.

      On a server that has multiple instances, checking the program file location ensures you're modifying the correct file.